When Does Endometriosis Necessitate Surgery?

 Women who are done having children or who have advanced or widespread endometriosis find relief after a hysterectomy (removal of the uterus) and oophorectomy (removal of the ovaries).
 Unfortunately, this makes it impossible to have biological children and is therefore reserved for extreme cases.

-The only way to determine the right treatment for you is to schedule an appointment with an experienced OBGYN.
-Dr. Shakiba at Women’s Pelvic Surgery of North Jersey, LLC, is an expert in the management and treatment of endometriosis, including surgery.
+The only way to determine the right treatment for you is to schedule an appointment with Dr. Shakiba at Women’s Pelvic Surgery.
+Dr. Shakiba is an expert in the management and treatment of endometriosis, including surgery.
 Visit her website today to request a consultation appointment.